 Notes

-- Warm your coffee mug or glass by filling with very hot water whilst you make the drink.
+- Warm your coffee mug or glass: Fill it with very hot water whilst you make the drink.
 Discard the hot water when you are ready to serve the mocha.
+This step helps ensure the drink is served at a great temperature.

-- If you intend to create some latte art for this Baileys and coffee drink, reserve half of the milk before adding the chocolate.
-Steam the reserved portion using the wand on your coffee machine and pour into the drink at the end to create a stylish cream-free top to your hot Baileys drink.
+- Add latte art: If you intend to create some latte art for your homemade Baileys coffee drink, reserve half of the milk before adding the chocolate.
+Steam the reserved portion using the wand on your coffee machine and pour it into the drink at the end to create a stylish cream-free top to your hot Baileys drink.

 - Taste the drink before adding any sugar to it.
 This Baileys and coffee drink is sweet enough for my tastes, but feel free to add a little extra sweetness if you think otherwise.

-- To make a vegan Baileys mocha use Baileys Almande rather than classic Baileys Irish Cream, replace the milk with your favourite vegan milk and use vegan chocolate.
-Top with vegan whipped cream and garnishes if desired.
+- Vegan Irish mocha: Use Baileys Almande rather than classic Baileys Irish Cream, replace the milk with either almond milk or oat milk (look for the barista edition) and use vegan chocolate.